-There are a plethora of birth control contraceptives on the market but many don’t know about the female condom.
+There are a plethora of birth control contraceptives on the market.
+Still, many don’t know about the female condom.
 Though there are some higher in popularity than others, the female condom (also known as an internal condom) is slowly becoming a preference for contraceptives amongst women.

-Contrary to the male condom, which is placed onto an erect penis before sex, the female condom is inserted into the vagina prior to sex.
+Contrary to the male condom, which covers an erect penis before sex, the female condom is inserted into the vagina before sex.
 It acts as a boundary between sperm and the uterus to prevent pregnancy and sexually transmitted diseases and infections.

-There are only two female condoms that are approved by the Food and Drug Administration in the United States.
-FC1 and the revamped FC2 can both be found at drug stores, health clinic, or family planning clinics.
+There are only two female condoms approved by the Food and Drug Administration in the United States.
+FC1 and the revamped FC2 can be found at drug stores, health clinics, or family planning clinics.

 Pros and Cons of the Female Condom

 However, like all contraceptives, there are a few pros and cons.
 A few pros include:

 - Both FC1 and FC2 are both latex-free for those who are allergic